laxmikantpathade/laxmikantpathade.github.io/index.md

 lang: en
 invisible: true
 seo:
-  title: Laxmikant Pathade, Syracuse #goes to the tab part
+  title: Laxmikant Pathade, Syracuse, Vero Beach #goes to the tab part
 ---

-A materials chemist by training, I teach chemistry and work towards enhancing the properties of nanomaterials.
+A materials chemist by training, I teach chemistry and work towards fostering interest in sciences.
+I currently teach variety of chemistry classes at a private school in Florida.

-I'm currently a PhD candidate in solid state chemistry, working with [Dr Mathew Maye](http://nano.syr.edu) at [Syracuse University](https://syracuse.edu/).
-My graduate research deals with oxidation in transition metal nanoparticles, where I studied the oxidation rates and subsequent morphological evolution in nanomaterials to create highly corrosion resistant "*nanoscale stainless Steel*".
-I also teach Honors Chemistry labs with emphasis on research grade topics.
+I earned my PhD in chemistry, working with [Dr. Mathew Maye](http://nano.syr.edu) at [Syracuse University](https://syracuse.edu/).
+My [graduate research](https://surface.syr.edu/etd/931/) dealt with oxidation in transition metal nanoparticles, where I studied the oxidation rates and subsequent morphological evolution in nanomaterials to create highly corrosion resistant "*nanoscale stainless Steel*".
+I also taught Honors Chemistry labs with emphasis on research grade topics.
 I obtained my Bachelors of Technology degree from the [Institute of Chemical Technology](https://en.wikipedia.org/wiki/Institute_of_Chemical_Technology) in Mumbai.

+ Please note that the CV and resume on this website are outdated and please contact me via email (listed on CV) if you need to get in touch.
+Thanks.